So you’re looking for the best condenser dryer?

 Another strong contender for the top stop, slightly more efficient than the Bosch above but it doesn’t have a self-cleaning feature.

 The Samsung however, I like the Anti Tangle Drum Technology (and the colour I can’t lie).
-The drum can spin both ways which help prevent your clothes from getting tangled together and helps the clothes dry faster.
+The drum can spin both ways which helps prevent your clothes from getting tangled together and helps the clothes dry faster.

 Because wet parts can often get caught between clothes so when the drum stops and spins the other way they get separated and the moisture can be released.

-Samsung also has an anti-wrinkle feature so you can dry clothes without heat which stops them getting wrinkled which is neat.
+Samsung also has an anti-wrinkle feature so you can dry clothes without heat which stops them from getting wrinkled which is neat.

 Overall, it’s a strong buy with the anti-tangle drum technology and great energy efficiency.